Embracing the opportunities offered by Industry 4.0 technologies.

 Thanks to visual analysis, enhanced context awareness and machine learning, analysts predict that robots will work alongside humans in the front-line – performing more complex tasks with increased agility.
 These smart machines will be able to anticipate needs and meet them, instead of only carrying out set tasks.
 The role of drones in logistics and inspection will also be examined.

 3-D printing technology is advancing fast, enabling the production of solid objects from a digital data source in a range of locations.
-The benefits for manufacturers include the ability to create prototypes quickly and yield small finished batch sizes, or even individual products, with fewer resources.
+The benefits for manufacturers include the ability to create prototypes quickly and yield small, customised, finished batch sizes, or even individual products, with fewer resources.

 Software as a Service (SaaS) based apps. are stored on cloud-based servers, which are much less expensive, much quicker to update and scale, and don’t take up any valuable space.
 This difference can mean a significant saving in terms of total cost of ownership (TCO).
 Their impact on improving the effectiveness of the supply chain using ERP systems will be examined.

-We go on to examine how organisations can exploit these opportunities and illustrate this using examples of how organisations have responsed to the Covid-19 pandemic by utilising these technologies.
+We examine how organisations can exploit these opportunities and illustrate using examples, how organisations have responded to the Covid-19 pandemic by utilising these technologies.

-This is then expanded to examine the broader societal and human implications of these new developments; particularly their impact upon lower skill occupations.
+We examine the broader societal and human implications of these new developments, particularly their impact upon lower skill occupations.